xzaxy/SSC-Slot-Monitoring/README.md

-# Monitoring SlotsBehind for your Solana RPC node with Garafana and Prometheus
+# Monitoring SlotsBehind for your Solana RPC node with Grafana and Prometheus

 This guide aims to help export your node's slotsBehind stats in near real-time so you can monitor with Grafana.